kubernetes/kops/README.md

 instructions below.

 - Set `--v=10` command line option and save the log output
-- Note you version of `kops`, and the command line options you are using
+- Note the version of kops you are running (from `kops version`), and the command line options you are using
 - Open a [new issue](https://github.com/kubernetes/kops/issues/new)
 - Feel free to reach out to the kops community on [kubernetes slack](https://github.com/kubernetes/community#slack-chat)